ringcentral/ringcentral-automator-docs/docs/workflows/index.md

 ---
-title: RingCentral workflow templates
+title: Workflow Builder templates
 ---

-# Workflow templates
+# Workflow templates and recipes

+Both templates and recipes provide Workflow Builder users an easy way to get a new workflow up and running quickly.
+Templates are built-in to Workflow Builder and allow users to create and edit a workflow via a simple form.
+Recipes on the other hand are workflows that have been exported by another user and shared with the community.
+Recipes can be [imported](../users/import-export.md) into your account as a custom automation.

+## Templates

 Workflow templates are pre-composed workflows designed around common use cases and situations.
 They provide users, especially less technical ones, with an intuitive and simple way to setup and configure common workflows.

 Workflows created from a template only require users to fill out a simple form in order to create a new workflow.
 The same form can be used to edit the workflow as well.

-To create a workflow from a template, navigate to any workflow listing screen, and click the "New workflow" button.
-This will surface a dialog of workflows to choose from.
+To create a workflow from a template, navigate to "My workflows" or "Company workflows" (if you are an admin), and click the "New workflow" button.
+This will take you to a screen where you select a template to create a workflow from.

-### Templates

 <div class="grid cards" markdown>